typescript-eslint/typescript-eslint/docs/README.md

 slug: /
 ---

-These docs will give you a quick overview of the project and all of its the pieces, as well as provide guides to help you get set up.
+These docs will give you a quick overview of the project and all of its pieces, as well as provide guides to help you get set up.

 The docs are broken down into the following categories: